 Most of our paddocks have been wiped clean of almost all of their

-have been continually raising pigs in these areas for nearly one
+been continually raising pigs in these areas for nearly one hundred years.

 We have a daily routine of picking up food waste from local establishments and bringing the cargo back to the farm for further processing.